msg-CareerPaths/csharp-training/chapters/200-environment-and-prerequisites.md

 ## 2.Environment and prerequisites

-You can work using your local environment:
+You can work using your local environment.
 You will need to install VS2022 Visual Studio 2022 - Community Edition.
 Next, install NET 7.0 SDK - this should be allready installed with VS2022.
 Besides VS2022-Community edition, you can install Visual Code, if you like to work with .NET core under Linux (but also in Windows) using bash or command line/power shell.
 Later you will need to install SQL Server and MongoDb, but we will get back to that on the corresponding chapter.
 You should also get familiar wit Git basic commands, and you should have a basic Visual Studio know how.

 **Required Reading:**